unjamini/interactive-graphics-2025/README.md

 # Interactive Graphics Course - Homework 2025

-This repository contains homework assignments for the **Interactive Graphics** course at Sapienza University, 2025.
+This repository contains homework assignments for the **Interactive Graphics** course at Sapienza University, 2025 implemented by Evgeniia Rumiantseva.

 ## Homework List